 The main deck has both indoor and outdoor dining areas whilst the upper deck has a bar with plenty of comfortable chairs.
 Additionally, a sundeck offers sun beds and space to relax between dives.
 All diving is undertaken from the dhoni meaning more living space on the main vessel.
-Wi-Fi is available on board free of charge subject to GSM coverage.
+Nitrox is available from January 2018 and is paid locally $5 per dive or $80 per week.
+Wi-Fi is available on board for $15 for the week and is subject to GSM coverage.

 Type: Fibre composite with solid wood panels / floors, Year built: 2015, Length: 31m, Beam: 9m, Engine: Cummins 500hp, Generators: 2 x 40kw Cummins, Watermaker: 9 tonnes per day, Diving dhoni and two kayaks (free of charge)

 VHF radio, GPS chart plotter, Telephone, Mobile, Oxygen, First aid Equipment, Life Jackets, Life Rafts, Fire System

 Diving equipment rental is available but must be pre-arranged before arrival in resort to ensure availability.